 No Account Casino licensed in Sweden

-Sweden was the first country that introduced the Pure Pay n play concept due to the cooperation between Trustly and Bankid.
+Sweden was the first country to introduce the Pure Pay n play concept due to the cooperation between Trustly and Bankid.

-Meaning that not only that all online casinos in Sweden are Trustly casinos, but that they all pretty much offer Pay n Play.
+This means that all online casinos in Sweden are Trustly casinos, and they all pretty much offer Pay n Play.
 You’ll find all the no account casinos licensed by Spelinspektionen (Swedish gambling regulator) below.